MaterializeInc/materialize/src/persist/README.md

   - _(internal) collection id_: The internal equivalent of a collection name.
     TODO: For efficiency, this is currently exposed in the public API in one place, but it'd be nice to eliminate this.
+  - _write_: Durably adding a set of records to a persisted collection.
+  - _seal_: Durably advancing the frontier of a persisted collection.
+NB: A common initial misconception when encountering persist is that _write_ is like a filesystem write with minimal durability guarantees and _seal_ like is like fsync, but this incorrect.
+A write whose future has resolved as successful is durable, regardless of when or if it's sealed.
   - _storage_: An external source of data durability.
 All of persist's interactions with the outside world are abstracted through the [Blob] and [Log] traits, together collectively called storage.
 One valid way to think